HandsOnDataViz/book/map/mymaps/README.md

 Let's build a simple point map with sample data, using Google My Maps (https://www.google.com/maps/d/).
 Requires signing up for a free Google Drive account.

-1) Right-click > Save As this link to [sample address data in CSV format](../sample-address-data.csv), a generic spreadsheet format, and download it to your computer.
-If you need help with downloading, see this [short video tutorial](https://www.youtube.com/watch?v=-04PQldP9HQ).
+1) Click this link and Save to download to your computer: [sample-address-data in CSV format](https://www.datavizforall.org/map/sample-address-data.csv).
+CSV means comma-separated values, a generic spreadsheet format that most tools can easily open.
+For help with downloading, see this [short video tutorial](https://www.youtube.com/watch?v=-04PQldP9HQ).

 2) Open and sign in to Google My Maps https://www.google.com/maps/d/